magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 * HTML5 capabilities
 * ClojureScript's advantages

-And it builds upon efforts found in other ClojureScript projects, such as [fetch][11] and ClojureScriptOne (the link is no more available).
+Shoreleave builds upon efforts found in other ClojureScript projects, such as [fetch][11] and ClojureScriptOne (now http://clojurescriptkoans.com/#equality/deprecated).

 # KISS (Keep It Small and Stupid)